La-Nique/Syllabus/README.md

 ## Textbook

 [Software Engineering](https://books.google.com/books?id=tW4VngEACAAJ), Sommerville, I. ISBN 9780133943030.
-2015, Pearson Education.
+2016, Pearson Education.
 10th edition.
 There is a [paperback version](https://www.amazon.com/Software-Engineering-Sommerville-Ian/dp/1292096136) available with ISBN 1292096136.
-A copy is on reserve in the library.
+A copy has been requested for reserve in the library.
 Please note that the **10th edition** is required.

 ## Grading